alediez2048/League-Boilerplate/_posts/2018-01-02-old-camera.markdown

 You can make some quick cash by switching your bank account to one with a bonus.
 Some banks are giving away £150 for moving your custom, while others offer cashback or high interest.
 Of course it’s worth checking you won’t lose out in other ways such as high overdraft fees.
 If you’re likely to go into the red you might be better off switching to a bank with lower fees or even a small interest free overdraft.

-What’s up in the loft?
-Or under the bed?
-If you aren’t sure it probably means you don’t need it – and that’s a sign you should try to sell it.
-If there’s the potential for it to be rare or part of a collection it’s worth seeking specialist advice.
-Otherwise head to a boot fair or list it online.
-Just don’t forget to factor in costs such as postage or fees.
-The are more tips in our step-by-step guide to selling online below.
-Just click through the slides.

 Did you decide to stop smoking this year?
 Or was it drinking for a month?
 Whatever your resolution don’t just think about the health benefits as it could also be helping your bank balance.
 The average smoker lights up 12 cigarettes a day, adding up to nearly £150 in January.
 Having five less pints of beer or glasses of wine each week could easily save you £100 this month.

 The sales are still on, and with the temperatures dropping there’s probably the temptation to kit yourself out in a new jumper or winter coat.
 Well if you’ve got some old woollies down the back of the wardrobe, there’s a good chance your friends do too.
 Getting a group of you together to swap clothes means you’re getting a new look for free, adding some extra pounds to your purse to save or spend elsewhere.

 You can make some quick cash by switching your bank account to one with a bonus.
 Some banks are giving away £150 for moving your custom, while others offer cashback or high interest.
 Of course it’s worth checking you won’t lose out in other ways such as high overdraft fees.
 If you’re likely to go into the red you might be better off switching to a bank with lower fees or even a small interest free overdraft.

-What’s up in the loft?
-Or under the bed?
-If you aren’t sure it probably means you don’t need it – and that’s a sign you should try to sell it.
-If there’s the potential for it to be rare or part of a collection it’s worth seeking specialist advice.
-Otherwise head to a boot fair or list it online.
-Just don’t forget to factor in costs such as postage or fees.
-The are more tips in our step-by-step guide to selling online below.
-Just click through the slides.

 Did you decide to stop smoking this year?
 Or was it drinking for a month?
 Whatever your resolution don’t just think about the health benefits as it could also be helping your bank balance.
 The average smoker lights up 12 cigarettes a day, adding up to nearly £150 in January.
 Having five less pints of beer or glasses of wine each week could easily save you £100 this month.”